RedHatInsights/insights-data-schemas/docs/validators.md

+---
+layout: default
+---
+\[[Front page](index.md)\]

 # validators - Set of custom validators (predicates) used in data schemes.

-\[[Front page](index.md)\]

 ## `BLAKE2Validator(value)`
 Predicate that checks if the given value seems to be BLAKE2 256-bit hash.